ncatlab/nlab-content/pages/680.md

 : crossed complexes $\supset$ chain complexes$_+$ internal of abelian groups

-There is a discussion of some of these and extensions to them to the non-Abelian case, in the entry on [[Moore complex]].
+There is a discussion of some of these and extensions to them to the non-abelian case, in the entry on [[Moore complex]].

 Perhaps the 'ultimate' form of a 'classical' Dold--Kan result is by Pilar Carrasco, who identified the extra structure on chain complexes of groups in order that they be [[Moore complex|Moore complexes]] of simplicial groups.
 Dominique Bourn has a general form of this result for his [[semi-abelian category|semi-abelian categories]].
 His results provide a neat categorical gloss on the theorem.